escobard/ethereum-apps/notes.md

 	- contract production process:
 		1) create the contract locally - creates a CLASS
 		2) deploy it to the specific network.
-		3) creates an instance of smart contract within the network - or an INSTANCE of that class.
+		3) creates an instance of smart contract within the network - or an INSTANCE of that CLASS.

 ### SOLIDITY:

 - Used to develop smart contracts
 - strongly typed language
 - similar to javascript, with some big GOTCHA'S that will be explored later
+- Basic syntax breakdown here: [https://github.com/escobard/ethereum-apps/blob/master/smart-contracts-basics/scontract_1.sol](https://github.com/escobard/ethereum-apps/blob/master/smart-contracts-basics/scontract_1.sol)
 - Contract process with solidity:
 	- Solidity contract definition (code needed for the contract to work)
 	- Solidity compiler compiles the code into two seperate files: